-Spokane County Community Services, Housing, and Community Development Department (CSHCD), Spokane County Regional Behavioral Health (SCRBH) Division (Administrative Services Organization) ensures there are Behavioral Health Crisis Response Services available 24 hours, 7 days per week, 365 days per year to all individuals within the Spokane Region Service Area (RSA), which includes: Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties.
-Crisis services, including Involuntary Treatment Act (ITA) services, shall be provided regardless of an individual's health insurance or ability to pay.
+Spokane County Community Services Department (CSD), Spokane County Regional Behavioral Health (SCRBH) Division (Administrative Services Organization) ensures there are Behavioral Health Crisis Response Services available 24 hours, 7 days per week, 365 days per year to all Individuals within the Spokane Regional Service Area (RSA), which includes: Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties.
+Crisis services, including Involuntary Treatment Act (ITA) services, shall be provided regardless of an Individual’s health insurance or ability to pay.

-Behavioral Health Crisis Hotline services staffed by skilled professionals to assess, resolve crisis by phone, make appropriate referrals, and/or dispatch mobile teams or the Designated Crisis Responder.
-The Spokane Region Service Area Behavioral Health Crisis Hotline Number is 1 (877) 266-1818;
+Behavioral Health Crisis Hotline services staffed by skilled professionals to assess, resolve crisis by phone, make appropriate referrals, and/or dispatch mobile teams or the Designated Crisis Responder (DCR).
+The Spokane Regional Service Area Behavioral Health Crisis Hotline Number is 1 (877) 266-1818;

 Walk-In crisis services during business hours to contracted behavioral health crisis providers within the Spokane RSA, which include:

 |Adams County: Adams County Integrated Health Care|

 425 E. Main Street, Suite 600, Othello, WA 99334